-This leaves an estimated \$259,771.52 in available funds to carry over into the upcoming funding round.
-When the State match percentage projections are released in March, 2016 for FY17, the estimated State match funds and the estimated local surcharge for FY17 (to be provided by the City Assessor) will form Salem's FY17 CPA budget.
-Once approved by the City Council, the FY17 budget will also be available to the CPC as it considers its funding recommendations during the FY16 funding round.
-It should be noted that CPA funds that are not expended in one year may be reserved (carried over to subsequent years).
+This leaves an estimated \$208,515.29, less \$40,444 set aside for FY20 administration costs for total available funds of \$168,071.29 to carry over into the upcoming funding round for projects.
+When the State match percentage projections are released in March, 2020 for FY21, the estimated State match funds and the estimated local surcharge for FY21 (to be provided by the City Assessor) will form Salem's FY21 CPA budget.
+Once approved by the City Council, the FY21 budget will also be available to the CPC as it considers its funding recommendations during the FY20 funding round.
+It should be noted that CPA funds that are not awarded in one year may be reserved (carried over to subsequent years).
 In addition, CPA regulations permit bonding against future local surcharge revenue.